0xProject/protocol/docs/basics/orders.rst

 How To Sign
 ==============

-Both Limit & RFQ orders must be signed by the `maker`.
+Both Limit & RFQ orders must be signed by the `maker` or a registered order signer (`registerAllowedOrderSigner <./functions.html#registerallowedrfqorigins>`_).
 This signature is needed to fill an order, see `Basic Functionality <./functions.html>`_.

 The protocol accepts signatures defined by the following struct: